Everything you need to know about the HTC One M9 Plus

 Given that Q1 ends when the M9 hits sellers on March 31, we can now rule this out.
 A Q2 launch appears to be a far more fitting timeframe.

 The M9 Plus is unlikely to be the company’s only M9-themed spin-off either.
-A HTC One M9 mini handset is also expected to enter the realms of reality in the near future.

 It is currently unclear whether or not these two devices will share the same launch stage.
 Given the flurry of rumours circling around the M9 Plus, we would expect to see the oversized sibling before the peewee offering.